KimGreenbush/CodingDojo/README.md

 I attended the Full-Stack bootcamp at Coding Dojo from August 2020 to November 2020.

-I graduated as a Triple Black Belt, one for each stack I **earned top marks** in.
+I graduated as a Triple Black Belt, one for each stack I **earned top marks** in. :tada:

 The *three* full-stacks I learned were:
 - **Python, Django, SQLite**